 The one-year Series

-AbbottWMM Series XI began at the 2017 Virgin Money London Marathon and ends at the 2018 Virgin Money London Marathon.
+AbbottWMM Series XI began at the 2017 Virgin Money London Marathon and ended at the 2018 Virgin Money London Marathon.

-Series XII will begin at the 2018 BMW BERLIN-MARATHON and end at the 2019 BMW BERLIN-MARATHON.
+AbbottWMM Series XII began at the 2018 BMW BERLIN-MARATHON and ended at the 2019 BMW BERLIN-MARATHON.

 Each subsequent series will begin and end at the next AWMM race on the calendar.
 The Olympic or Paralympic Marathons and IAAF or World Para Athletics Championships will be included in the series in the years they are held, but will not begin or end the series.